 The shoulder is a ball-and-socket joint, where the ball is the head of the upper arm bone, and the socket is a concave part of the shoulder blade.

-Shoulder replacement surgery is an option when suggested activity changes and medications do not relieve pain.
-Doctors consider it a safe, effective means of helping someone with a damaged shoulder joint to resume everyday activities.
+Shoulder replacement surgery may be an option when other treatments do not relieve pain.
+It can be an effective means of helping someone with a damaged shoulder joint to resume everyday activities.

 Replacement or surgical repair of the shoulder joint is often a last resort.
 Doctors may first recommend other measures that Medicare covers, such as physical therapy or medications.